finbourne/lusid-sdk-python-preview/sdk/docs/TransactionPortfoliosApi.md

 [EXPERIMENTAL] PatchPortfolioDetails: Patch portfolio details

 Create or update certain details for a particular transaction portfolio.
 The behaviour is defined by the JSON Patch specification.
 Note that not all elements of a transaction portfolio definition are  modifiable once it has been created due to the potential implications for data already stored.
-Currently supported properties are: SubHoldingKeys
+Currently supported properties are: SubHoldingKeys, BaseCurrency

 ### Example